 The data found in Keyword Planner is a more accurate measure of the absolute volume of searches for a given keyword, according to Duncan, as it does not normalise the data and includes a significantly larger sample.
 However, the data from Keyword Planner has a few limitations and, he says, “we’d always be happy to provide more accurate details on the search volumes, including additional timeframes – daily, monthly, weekly or quarterly.”

 So far, we’ve only looked at the discrepancies when comparing Google Trends with Google’s Keyword Planner.
-However, we’ve also seen plenty of examples of data inconsistencies when using other products, such as Google Analytics and Google Adwords.
+However, we’ve also seen plenty of examples of data inconsistencies when using other products, such as Google Analytics and Google Ads.

 Google suggests a number of explanations as to why data provided by one source may differ from supposedly identical data from another, even when the data and the products both belong to Google.
-For example, we are given four main reasons why data may differ between Adwords and Analytics, along with a number of reasons for discrepancies between clicks and visits, and an explanation as to why there may be discrepancies in the conversion rate across the two products.
+For example, we are given four main reasons why data may differ between Ads and Analytics, along with a number of reasons for discrepancies between clicks and visits, and an explanation as to why there may be discrepancies in the conversion rate across the two products.

 Meanwhile, Google also gives a very broad explanation as to why analytics products can give different values for the same data, saying: “Different analytics products may use a variety of methods to collect data about your traffic, so it’s normal to see discrepancies between reports created using different products.”
 Google adds that: “the best way to think of metrics across different analytics programs is to think in terms of trends, as opposed to numbers by themselves.”